 Are There Venomous Spiders in the UK?

 Are there venomous spiders in the UK?
-Yes, but don't worry too much - all British spiders are very timid and will only bite as a last resort, and only in self-defense.
-Do you want to learn more?
-Stay at AnimalWised and read on!
+Yes, but don't worry too much.
+These spiders are very timid and will only bite you as a last resort of self-defense.
+Nevertheless, let's take a look at the venomous spiders we can find in the UK.

 - The False Widow